Ebola Fast Facts

 October 6, 2014 - NBC freelance cameraman Ashoka Mukpo arrives at Nebraska Medical Center for treatment after contracting Ebola in Liberia.
 On October 21, the hospital says that Mukpo no longer has the Ebola virus in his bloodstream and will be allowed to leave.

-October 11, 2014 - Nina Pham, a Dallas nurse who cared for the now-deceased Ebola patient Thomas Eric Duncan, tests positive for Ebola during a preliminary blood test.
+October 11, 2014 - Nina Pham, a Dallas nurse who cared for the now-deceased Ebola patient Duncan, tests positive for Ebola during a preliminary blood test.
 She is the first person to contract Ebola on American soil.

-October 15, 2014 - Amber Vinson, a second Dallas nurse who also cared for Thomas Eric Duncan, is diagnosed with Ebola.
+October 15, 2014 - Amber Vinson, a second Dallas nurse who also cared for Duncan, is diagnosed with Ebola.
 Authorities say Vinson flew on a commercial jet from Cleveland to Dallas days before testing positive for Ebola.

 October 20, 2014 - Under fire in the wake of Ebola cases involving two Dallas nurses, the CDC issues updated Ebola guidelines that stress the importance of more training and supervision, and recommend that no skin be exposed when workers are wearing personal protective equipment, or PPE.

-October 23, 2014 - Craig Spencer, a 33 year-old doctor who recently returned from Guinea has tested positive for Ebola -- the first case of the deadly virus in New York City and the fourth diagnosed in the United States.
+October 23, 2014 - Craig Spencer, a 33-year-old doctor who recently returned from Guinea has tested positive for Ebola -- the first case of the deadly virus in New York City and the fourth diagnosed in the United States.

-October 24, 2014 - The National Institutes of Health announces one of the Dallas nurses, Nina Pham, has been declared free of the Ebola virus.
-Doctors at Emory University Hospital say tests no longer detect the virus in the blood of the other nurse, Amber Vinson.
+October 24, 2014 - The National Institutes of Health announces one of the Dallas nurses, Pham, has been declared free of the Ebola virus.
+Doctors at Emory University Hospital say tests no longer detect the virus in the blood of the other nurse, Vinson.
 Pham is released from a Maryland hospital on October 24, and Vinson is released from an Atlanta hospital on October 28.

 October 24, 2014 - In response to the New York Ebola case, the governors of New York and New Jersey announce that their states were stepping up airport screening beyond federal requirements for travelers from West Africa.
-The new protocol mandates a quarantine for any individual, including medical personnel, who has had direct contact with individuals infected with Ebola while in Liberia, Sierra Leone, or Guinea.
+The new protocol mandates a quarantine for any individual, including medical personnel, who has had direct contact with individuals infected with Ebola while in Liberia, Sierra Leone or Guinea.
 The policy allows the states to determine hospitalization or quarantine for up to 21 days for other travelers from affected countries.

-November 5, 2014 - Nurse's aide Maria Teresa Romero Ramos, believed to be the first person to contract Ebola outside of Africa, is released from the hospital in Madrid, Spain.
+November 5, 2014 - Nurse's aide Romero, believed to be the first person to contract Ebola outside of Africa, is released from the hospital in Madrid, Spain.

-November 11, 2014 - Dr. Craig Spencer, the first person to test positive for Ebola in New York City, is released from Bellevue Hospital.
+November 11, 2014 - Dr. Spencer, the first person to test positive for Ebola in New York City, is released from Bellevue Hospital.
 With Spencer free of the virus, all US patients who had Ebola have recovered.

 November 15, 2014 - Dr. Martin Salia, who became infected with Ebola while treating patients in Sierra Leone, arrives at Nebraska Medical Center in Omaha.
 Salia, a native of Sierra Leone, is a legal permanent resident of the United States married to a US citizen.